Arts and Crafts

 Supermax is a modern, full-service grocery store with a bakery, deli, fresh meat counter, and produce section.
 It carries a large selection of spirits and a wide variety of local coffees, but you’ll have to get a clerk to unlock the case for you.

-Excerpted from Moon Puerto Rico, 3rd ed.
+Excerpted from the Third Edition of Moon Puerto Rico.